 For example, nicotinamide riboside supplements are touted to:

 - Prevent hearing loss

 The list goes on.
-But, I have some problems with all this.
-You see, I've read the studies – and you deserve to know what the pseudo experts are not telling you.
+But I have some problems with all this.
+I've read the studies.
+Here's what you don't know.

 1. Mostly Non-Human Research